Presidents of Azerbaijan and Turkmenistan delivered press statements

 Particularly highlighting the great personal contribution of the President of Azerbaijan to the strengthening of bilateral ties, the Turkmen head of state expressed his gratitude for this.

-Also extending his thanks for the gift of the "Dostlug" oil tanker, Serdar Berdimuhamedov emphasized that they accept it as a symbol of the fraternal relations between the two countries, and expressed his confidence that this tanker will contribute to the prosperity of both nations and stand as yet another testament to successful cooperation between the two nations.
+Also extending his thanks for the gift of the “Dostlug” oil tanker, Serdar Berdimuhamedov emphasized that they view it as a symbol of the brotherly relations between the two countries and expressed his confidence that this tanker will contribute to the prosperity of both nations and stand as yet another testament to successful cooperation between them.

 "In conclusion, I would like to note that the Republic of Azerbaijan is confidently moving along the path of progress and prosperity," said Serdar Berdimuhamedov, wishing the brotherly Azerbaijani people peace, well-being, and continued prosperity.